 One last thing is the meter.
 A Rondeau uses Iambic Tetrameter (4 beats per line) except for the refrain, which is in Iambic Diameter (2 beats per line).
 The meter makes it easy for you to sing your poem or put it to music, so lyrics and emotions are also factors in the Rondeau’s construction.

-With that in mind, here is my first attempt at a Rondeau.
+With that in mind, here is my first attempt at writing a Rondeau.
 Enjoy!

 Remember When Remember when we used to dance Upon the graves and took a chance Sowing what we aim to reap Surrounded by the endless sleep Beneath the dark, starry expanse The bones rattled as we pranced Lost within our moonlit trance Taking an unfettered leap Remember when We dreamed of making our advance But got derailed by circumstance Hard enough to make us weep And the price we paid was steep For you gave up on our romance Remember when